exatoa/Bench4BL/README.md

 ### Download subjects' archives.
 Download all subjects from the Subjects table and save them in the cloned repository path.
-We saved them into the 'Bench/_archives' directory.
+We saved them into the 'Bench4BL/_archives' directory.
 To use our scripts, we recommend that each subject stores in the group directory to which it belongs.
 After downloaded, unpack all archives by using the unpacking.sh script.
 If you don't need all subjects, you can download some of them.
-> $ cd Bench <br />
+> $ cd Bench4BL <br />
-> Bench$ mkdir _archives <br />
+> Bench4BL$ mkdir _archives <br />
-> Bench$ cd _archives <br />
+> Bench4BL$ cd _archives <br />
-> Bench/_archives$ mkdir Apache <br />
+> Bench4BL/_archives$ mkdir Apache <br />
-> Bench/_archives$ cd Apache <br />
+> Bench4BL/_archives$ cd Apache <br />
-> Bench/_archives/Apache$ wget -O CAMEL.tar "https://sourceforge.net/projects/irblsensitivity/files/Apache/CAMEL.tar" <br />
+> Bench4BL/_archives/Apache$ wget -O CAMEL.tar "https://sourceforge.net/projects/irblsensitivity/files/Apache/CAMEL.tar" <br />
 > ....work recursively.... <br />
-> Bench$ mkdir data <br />
+> Bench4BL$ mkdir data <br />
-> Bemch$ chmod +x unpacking.sh <br />
+> Bench4BL$ chmod +x unpacking.sh <br />
-> Bench$ ./unpacking.sh _archives data
+> Bench4BL$ ./unpacking.sh _archives data

 The last command unpacks all archive files in '_archives' folder into 'data' folder as keeping the directory structures in '_archives'.

 We appended the script to download all archives to the '_archives' folder.
 If you want to use this, please use following instructions.
 This scripts creats all folders and download archives into each folder.
-> Bench$ chmod +x downloads.sh <br />
+> Bench4BL$ chmod +x downloads.sh <br />
-> Bench$ ./downloads.sh
+> Bench4BL$ ./downloads.sh

 ### Install python